-Cyber & Engineering revenues were \$74,879 for the Successor 2021 Period as compared to \$15,584 for the Successor 2020 Period, \$59,765 for the Predecessor 2020 Period, \$73,626 for the Predecessor 2019 Period, and \$75,349 for the Successor 2020 Pro Forma Period.
-Revenues increased \$59,295 in the Successor 2021 Period relative to the Successor 2020 Period as the Successor 2021 Period includes the results of PCI for the entire 2021 fiscal year whereas the Successor 2020 Period includes the results of PCI from October 23, 2020 through December 31, 2020, Revenues increased \$15,114 and \$1,253 in the Successor 2021 Period relative to the Predecessor 2020 Period and Predecessor 2019 Period, respectively, as a result of increased volume and new contract awards.
+Cyber & Engineering revenues decreased by \$3,765 during the Successor 2022 Period as compared to the Successor 2021 Period primarily as a result of the timing of deliveries under certain procurement programs.
+Revenues increased \$59,295 in the Successor 2021 Period relative to the Successor 2020 Period as the Successor 2021 Period includes the results of PCI for the entire 2021 fiscal year whereas the Successor 2020 Period includes the results of PCI from October 23, 2020 through December 31, 2020.
+Revenues increased \$15,114 in the Successor 2021 Period relative to the Predecessor 2020 Period as a result of increased volume and new contract awards.
 Revenues decreased approximately \$470 relative to the Successor 2020 Pro Forma Period.
 This decrease is primarily attributable to lower volume.